TusharC19/ChatAnalyser/README.md

 # 🔐 Privacy & Security

 ChatAnalyser may process private conversation data.
 Users should:

-- Keep API keys inside `.env`
-- Never commit API keys to GitHub
+- Keep API keys inside `.env` and never commit them to GitHub
+- Understand that candidate message context is sent to the Gemini API for processing — this is not a fully local/offline pipeline
-- Avoid uploading sensitive conversations to external AI services unless they understand the privacy implications
+- Avoid uploading sensitive conversations unless they understand this
 - Only analyze conversations they are authorized to use

 ---